 And, when it comes to a technical work setting, key performance indicators (KPIs) come quite in handy.
 With high-rated priorities like meeting your client’s requirements and establishing a transparent network, software development can be a complex process.
 However, you can simplify things if you use KPIs to measure your goals.

 So, if you are wondering what KPIs you need to keep in mind during the software development cycle, this article might be for you.
-Read on to explore the top 10 KPIs that are mandatory for successful development.
+Read on to explore the top 10 KPIs that are mandatory for a successful software development project.

 An Overview Of Software Development KPI